iksnae/rise-and-code/book/chapter-07/activities/05-multiple-perspectives.md

 2. **Physical separation** - Move to different locations for different mental modes
 3. **Visual aids** - Use different colored notes for different perspectives
 4. **Time boundaries** - Set clear timeboxes for each role or activity

-### Documentation Practices
-1. Record decisions and reasoning
-2. Capture questions that arise during the process
-3. Note challenges and how you overcome them
-4. Track insights and learning moments

-### Reflection Questions
-After each exercise:
-1. Which perspective was most challenging to adopt?
-2. What insights would you have missed with a single approach?
-3. How can you apply this multi-perspective thinking to other problems?
-4. What did you learn about your own problem-solving style?

-## Next Steps

-1. Apply these perspective-shifting techniques to your own projects
-2. Experiment with different role combinations
-3. Keep a journal of insights gained through multiple perspectives
-4. Gradually build your ability to switch between different thinking modes

 Remember: By deliberately adopting different perspectives, you can enhance your problem-solving abilities and develop more robust solutions!